vbalalian/data-portfolio/Cyclistic_case_study/README.md

 casual riders would buy a membership, and how digital media could affect their marketing tactics.
 The director and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends."
 <br><br>
-(from the Google Coursera Data Analytics course case-study information packet)
+(from the Google Coursera Data Analytics course)